Submit Article

 How Did the Court Analyse the Issues?

-On the issue of the admissibility of the defendant's confessions and statements, the court rejected the defendant's allegations.
-The court found that "none of the allegations above raised any reasonable doubt as to the voluntary nature of the statements," and accordingly admitted the statements in evidence.
+"I find that none of the allegations above raised any reasonable doubt as to the voluntary nature of the statements and I accordingly admitted them in evidence." (at [3])

-Regarding the sufficiency of the prosecution's evidence, the court found that the "substantive evidence against the accused was the oral testimony of A." The court was satisfied that A was "a sufficiently mature and reliable witness," and that her evidence that the defendant had penetrated her was "truthful and that she was fully aware of what her evidence meant."
+"I am satisfied that A was a sufficiently mature and reliable witness.
+I am satisfied that A’s evidence that the accused had penetrated her was truthful and that she was fully aware of what her evidence meant." (at [4])

 What Was the Outcome?